 Regional brand products that abide by specific quality standards can be registered and geographical indication marks can be used for registered regional brand products.

 (c) Copyrights protect works, which are productions in which thoughts or sentiments are expressed in a creative way and that fall within the literary, scientific, artistic or musical domain.
 Also, moral rights are given to the author of the work.

-Registration of designs protects designs, which are the shapes, patterns, colors or any combination thereof of an article (including a part of an article) that create an aesthetic impression through the eye.
+Registration of designs protects designs, which are (i) the shapes, patterns, colors or any combination thereof of an article (including a part of an article) or a building and (ii) graphic images, with the requirement that both (i) and (ii) create an aesthetic impression through the eye.

 Layout-design exploitation rights protect layout-designs, which are the layouts of circuitry elements in semiconductor integrated circuits and the lead wires connecting such elements.

 Breeders’ rights protect plant varieties, which are plant groupings where at least one of the important characteristics of a plant grouping enables it to be distinguished from any other plant grouping and such plant grouping can be propagated while maintaining all of its characteristics without change.